taikedz/bash-builder-presentations/talks/2019-03-13-techmeetup/main.rst

 Why use bash?
 =============

-1. You already know it* a little
+1. You already know it\* a little
 2. You need to use programs' outputs
-    * file management, firewall interaction, automation of CLI tool, automation of obscure tool ...
+    * file management, firewall interaction, configuring and running builds, automation of CLI tool, automation of obscure tool ...
 3. Any program is a library
 4. More advanced syntax than plain old :code:`/bin/sh`

-* if you're in some sort of ops or Linux sysadmin role
+\* if you're in some sort of ops or Linux sysadmin role

 .. note::

+    Or, why **would** you use bash

     1. ... if you use Linux command lines
     2. Some programs simply don't have libraries and bindings in your languages
-    3. jq , mysql , ssh , iptables, mount ...
+    3. jq , mysql , ssh , go build, make, iptables, mount ...
     4. but language feature comparison is for another time

 =====